Dr Jane Midgley

 PhD: University of Newcastle upon Tyne, socio-economics/geography

-In more detail, my research has consistently explored the critical relationship between vulnerability, insecurity and responsibility in contemporary society, and how these concepts are ascribed, understood and practiced.
-There are two empirical foci to my work: (i) everyday care practices, underpinned by feminist ethics of care theory to critically consider what vulnerability, insecurity and responsibility mean for individuals focusing on food provisioning offers and their acceptance within community settings; and (ii) surplus food and food waste, here I focus on the transition of food to waste and the interplay between institutions, values and practices that inform this process, I particularly look at the work of industry and charitable actors in identifying and redistributing surplus food, and draw from socio-economic theory to explore the socio-technical arrangements of surplus and waste.
+My research has consistently explored the critical relationship between vulnerability, insecurity and responsibility in contemporary society, and how these concepts are ascribed, understood and practiced.
+There are two empirical foci to my work: (i) everyday care practices, underpinned by feminist ethics of care theory to critically consider what vulnerability, insecurity and responsibility mean for individuals focusing on food provisioning offers and their acceptance within community settings; and (ii) surplus food and food waste, here I focus on the transition of food to waste and actions taken to prevent this, and explore interplay between institutions, values and practices that inform this process, I particularly look at the work of industry and charitable actors in identifying and redistributing surplus food, and draw from socio-economic theory to explore the socio-technical arrangements of surplus and waste.
 Throughout my research I bring together ethnographically grounded work in a variety of settings with critical policy analysis.

 I have recently completed research funded by the ESRC and FSA ‘Making provisions: anticipating food emergencies and assembling the food system’, with my colleague Dr Andrew Donaldson.
 This research examined how uncertain futures are made manageable both in the day-to-day running of the food system and in expectation of more exceptional circumstances.
 The project developed a critical understanding of the forms of anticipatory action that exist in the food system, how these are undertaken, who and what they involve and the ways in which they help create and stabilise the relationships that underpin the food system.